rylauq-solutions/PhanTask/phantask-backend/README.md

 Use Case 4: Create Account
 -----------------------------------
-Title: Admin creates a new student account with a temporary password.
+Title: Admin creates a new account with a temporary password.

 Actors:
 -------